nhaskaris/cloud-priceops-thesis/README.md

 - 1.828.73 rows have in price_unit hrs with price 0 which means we can ignore these rows and their price_unit because it is for offers
 - The quantity price_unit means that you buy the whole thing for the term_length_year (it is always non null).
 That way we can normalize the price to per hour and also keep the columns that show if its reserved, partial, non-partial.
 That means we can use our pricing-model column to show that they fall under the category reserved etc. And create a new column if its upfront the cost from the description
 - By reading `termPurchaseOption` field from prices we can check if its partial, upfront, or none and we insert into 3 boolean columns
+- We normalize the pricing_model.
+Any CommitXm/y will be turned into column term_length_years.
+Also pricing model that are similar scoped but different named by different providers are grouped into one.
+Rest are keeped as is.

 ### DOC
 ```docker exec -it priceops_celery_worker \